 Each input is measured at a maximum rate which is dependent on the capabilities of the measuring device and may also vary between inputs on that device.
-See Update Rate Summary
+For example the VIM has some inputs that update at 500 Hz and others that update as fast as 5000 Hz.
+See Update Rate Summary.